How short to cut back bonsai

 Pruning is an essential technique in bonsai tree cultivation.
 It involves selectively removing branches and foliage to shape the tree and encourage its overall health and vitality.
 Pruning helps to create a more aesthetically pleasing bonsai tree while also ensuring its longevity and promoting new growth.

-See also How to start a chinese elm bonsai
+See also What do.i.need to take care of a bonsai

 1. Shaping the Bonsai Tree